SiebertT/EnterpriseLinux2017/report/Task 02 DNS/cheat-sheet dns 02.md

 > make sure there are 2 spaces infront of any added role

-This role has to be downloaded first under the folder /C/Users/Siebert/Documents/elnx-sme-SiebertT/ansible/roles.
+This role has to be downloaded first under the roles folder (/ansible/roles)

 ## Downloading a role
 For Windows, download the scripts from a GitHub Repository as a .zip and place them in the roles folder in the ansible folder.